ariga/atlas/doc/md/guides/frameworks/sqlc-versioned.md

   --dev-url "docker://postgres?search_path=public"
 ```

-A new `migrations` directory should be created with two files on it.
+A new `migrations` directory should be created with two files in it.

 ```text
 .